Lyon Gardiner Tyler: President of the College of William and Mary

 While at William & Mary, Tyler became interested in the history of Virginia.
 He researched throughout the state, and campaigned for the preservation of local records.
 In 1896 he persuaded the Virginia General Assembly to appropriate $5,000 to copy 17th-century court records, which set a precedent for spending public monies to preserve state records.
 Preservation became his mission in later years, and he traveled extensively throughout the Commonwealth to find material.
 In 1915 he was appointed to the State Library Board and would serve until his death.
 He was a member of the Virginia Historical Society for fifty-two years, including forty-seven years on its executive committee and thirty-two as a vice president.
 A prolific author, his work spurred recognition of the significance of both Jamestown and Williamsburg to American history.
+However, his historical philosophy, "Ancestry is only of public interest as it reflects credit upon descendants," now seems quaint at best.
 As discussed below, Tyler also attempted to rehabilitate his father's political reputation.

+During his time at William and Mary, Tyler was elected to the American Philosophical Society.